-In a perfect world, delicious cocktails would be calorie-free and never followed by a morning of headaches and nausea.
-Although an alcoholic indulgence isn't ever the healthiest option, you can find ways to include them in your lifestyle without sacrificing your health goals.
-It all comes down to making good choices when ordering out at a bar and playing with smart ingredient swaps when mixing for yourself at home.
+In a perfect world, delicious cocktails would be calorie-free and never be followed by a morning of headaches and nausea.
+Although an alcoholic indulgence isn't ever the healthiest option, you can find ways to enjoy a cocktail now and then without sacrificing your health goals.
+It all comes down to making good choices when ordering and experimenting with smart ingredient swaps when mixing for yourself at home.

-For instance, registered dietitian Juliana Shalek, MS, CDN, and founder of The Nutrition Suite recommends avoiding drinks that contain juices, simple syrups, sweet vermouth, and liqueurs like Bailey's Irish Cream, Kahlua, and Amaretto when ordering off a cocktail list.
+Registered dietitian Juliana Shalek recommends avoiding drinks containing juices, simple syrups, sweet vermouth, and liqueurs like Bailey's Irish Cream, Kahlua, and Amaretto ordering off a cocktail list.
 The healthiest drink to order?
-Vodka or tequila with soda water and a lemon or lime, she says.
-Not only are cocktails like these low in sugar, carbs, and calories, but they're also stronger than say, a glass of wine (meaning, you'll probably end up drinking fewer over the course of an evening).
+Vodka or tequila with soda water and a lemon or lime.
+Not only are cocktails like these low in sugar, carbs, and calories, but they're also stronger than, say, a glass of wine.

-However, the healthiest option is usually making your own cocktails at home.
-When it comes to playing bartender, simple ingredient swaps are the key to creating healthy cocktail recipes.
+The healthiest option is usually making your own cocktails at home.
+When it comes to playing bartender, simple ingredient swaps are the key to creating healthy drinks.
 Ahead, Shalek explains how to make a few popular drinks just a bit healthier.
 Here are our eight favorites.

-The Recipe: This recipe for cantaloupe daiquiris from How Sweet Eats calls for fresh cantaloupe purée, white rum, simple syrup, maraschino cherry juice, and splashes of lime juice and seltzer.
+Why We Love It: This recipe from How Sweet Eats calls for fresh cantaloupe purée, white rum, simple syrup, maraschino cherry juice, and splashes of lime juice and seltzer.
 Typically an indulgent drink, using fresh cantaloupe puree instead of a sugary juice is already a healthy choice.
 It's just rich enough, but not so overpowering that we won't want a second.